Adjunct Faculty Initiative

 The Dragon'24 consists of 24 student leaders representing our best and brightest from the diversity of programs, backgrounds, and cultures present at Drexel.
 Selections were made from across the disciplines and the selection process included the following factors: a genuine love and sense of pride for Drexel University, leadership potential, communication skills, academic excellence, and the inclination to meet new people representing the University.

-ELATE at Drexel® is a leadership development program for senior women faculty in science, technology, engineering, and mathematics (STEM) and related disciplines.
+ELATES at Drexel® is a national leadership development program designed to advance senior women faculty in academic engineering, computer science, and other STEM fields into effective institutional leadership roles within their schools and universities

 Experiential Edge is a new program that provides extensive, hands-on experiential learning for first-year, first-quarter students.
 Students will begin standard enrollment and matriculation in the Winter quarter, but will be offered the opportunity to participate in experiential learning in professional settings with industry, government, and/or educational organizations in the city of Philadelphia during the Fall.